dparksports/calibration-ubuntu/README.md

 # Minimal Ubuntu
-These steps will keep Ubuntu light and lean.
+These steps will keep Ubuntu light without unnecessary apps and configurations.

 # fix echo sound on Ubuntu